Midwife in the Tire Swing

 Chapter 12—Samantha Rear-ends Sarah at the Phaneuf Gas Station

 The sun sliced through Sarah’s sunglasses with icepick intensity as she signaled for a turn, hoping there was nobody in the oncoming lane.
-A green tinged counter-image flared behind her eyes—getting bigger and bigger until it threatened to replace her head.
-She pulled her rust bucket Volvo under the canopy of an abandoned gas station, out of the head-on glare.
+A dusty green counter-image flared behind her eyes—getting bigger and bigger until it threatened to replace her head.
+She pulled her rattletrap Volvo under the canopy of an abandoned gas station, out of the head-on glare.
 Dino, the Sinclair dinosaur, smiled down.
 Stop!
 Clean Restrooms!
 An hour.
 She could wait an hour.
 An hour was a small thing to ask.
 Yesterday’s reptile trolled on for vacationers, a smiling lie set to misdirect one last wagon train.

 Sarah felt a bead of sweat form between her eyes and took a pull at the screw-top bottle of Diet Pepsi to encourage it along.
 Lukewarm and tasteless—two liters of flat brown fluid, but she could still get at the caffeine.
-Dino looked down benignly from behind layers of rust pitted by wind-driven debris.
+Dino looked on benignly from behind layers of rust pitted by wind-driven debris.
 She longed for rain, but there was not a cloud in the sky.

 She engaged the clutch and inched forward, following the line of shade.
 Ahead, outside of the sheltering canopy, delusional oases flowed sideways through the heat and humidity.
 There was a Thonk! followed by a juicy squish.
 “Damn!”
 She had run over something.
 Rust holes big enough to put your fist through and now a squish.
 A weird smell.
 “No, Goddamit, not until we get to rotting flesh.”
 Sarah checked the rearview.
 She was alone and lost.
 Lost—that was it.
 She was lost and she was going to die, eaten by zombies.
 “Uhn... that would be, ‘What Is Zombies,’ Alex.
 Gotta go.
 Bye.”
 She was a Jeopardy enthusiast, but no zombies were forthcoming.
 Her panic waited hopefully as Alex Trebek bowed, flickered and called for a commercial break.
 She wanted to bolt and run.